patrejos/Final-project-Getting-and-cleaning-data/README.md

 Data Set: Found in
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones Data collectd form accelerometers from the Samsung Galaxy S smartphone.

-This repository contains 3 Files besides this one:
+This repository contains 4 Files besides this one:

 1. Codebook.md: Tis document is where i explicit tell the steps apllied to the raw data set to obtain the tidy data set, the pareparation and the explanation for the variables.

+2. firststep.R: Explained in the codebook

-2. run_analysis.R: Performs the data preparation and then followed by the 5 steps required:
+3. run_analysis.R: Performs the data preparation and then followed by the 5 steps required:

    a.
 Merges the training and the test sets to create one data set.